 The Powdermill Avian Research Center offers banding workshops throughout the year for individuals wanting to be trained in bird banding or to brush up on skills they already possess.
-Annually we offer one Beginner (mid-May) and two Advanced (mid-May and Mid-September) Bander Workshops.
-We are interested in adding a MAPS (Monitoring Avian Productivity and Survivorship) workshop in the summer if there are enough candidates.
-Our workshops cost $750 per person and include both housing and food throughout the morning.
-We offer a discount rate of $450 for a limited number of students or early professionals each workshop.
-Our workshops are limited to a maximum of 6 (beginner) to 9 (advanced) participants to maximize one-on-one training with bird in-hand experience.
+We offer at least one workshop in the spring (mid-May) and one workshop in the fall (mid-September) annually.
+We offer two types of workshops: our “Extraction Workshop” focuses on extracting birds from mist nets and banding methods while our “Ageing Birds by Molt Workshop” focuses on ageing birds via molt limits and other reliable techniques.
+Our workshops cost $750 per person and include both housing and breakfast/snack food throughout the morning.
+We offer a discount rate of $450 for a limited number of students or early professionals (i.e., ≤2 years post-school) each workshop.

-The Beginner Workshop is designed for individuals with little or no banding experience, and focuses on banding ethics, banding methodology, safe handling of birds and extraction of birds from mist nets.
-Participants will be introduced to molt terminology, learning to age passerines using molt limits, and the Pyle Guide (Identification Guide to North American Birds by Peter Pyle).
+The Extraction Workshop is designed for individuals with little or no banding experience, and focuses on banding ethics, banding methodology, safe handling of birds and extraction of birds from mist nets.
+Participants will be introduced to molt terminology, learning to age passerines using molt limits, the Pyle Guide (Identification Guide to North American Birds by Peter Pyle), and molt cycle terminology.

-Participants in the Advanced Workshop are expected to be proficient in handling and extracting birds from nets.
-The workshop focuses on molt terminology, learning to age passerines using molt limits, and interpreting the Pyle Guide.
+Participants in the Molt Workshop are expected to be proficient in handling and extracting birds from nets.
+The workshop focuses on molt terminology, learning to age passerines using molt limits, interpreting the Pyle Guide, and using molt cycle terminology.
 This workshop is an excellent primer for the NABC (North American Banding Council) Bander Certification as we will cover topics in the NABC banding handbook and study guide.

 If you are interested in attending a workshop please fill out the workshop Google Form.
 Submission of the google form does not guarantee a place in the workshop.
 Space is limited, therefore priority will be given to those with opportunities to continue to utilize the skills we teach through work or volunteering.